 I am going to use my new rotary cutter.
 A Martelli rotary cutter.
 I see that the blade is completely covered.
 They say it requires less pressure to cut fabric which is perfect for hands with arthritis, carpal tunnel syndrome, tendonitis, or hand fatigue.

-I think it’s better to start cutting the half square triangles with the long rectangles lines.
+I think it’s better to start cutting the half-square triangles with the lines of the long rectangle.

 Cut exactly over stitches if you want your squares to be identical.

 They say I have to cut with my hand down in a horizontal position like holding a computer mouse.
 Well, it feels unusual.
 The blade is very sharp and they say it can cut 15 layers at once.

 Now I will need to tear away the stabilizer which is really easy to do.
 The needle perforated the stabilizer and it’s tearing away easily.

 Next, I will need to press them.
 Before pressing I like to use my finger presser – it’s actually a wooden stick specially made for pressing short seams.
 It works so well!
 Now I can iron over my triangles without any problem.

 And the last thing – cut “dog’s ears” in the corners.
 I can use my rotary cutter, but I prefer scissors.

 So here is my YouTube video.
 Check this out if you like to see how I make 16 half-square triangles at once with the Brother Luminaire embroidery machine (instead of reading…).

 So, if you liked this method and want to use it with your Luminaire or Babylock Solaris you can get the free design but you need to subscribe to my newsletter, the design is in my Resource Library.